Ethical Thinking in Modern Times

 Verghese visited Saint John's University and spoke to on the theme of "The Search for Meaning in Medical Life" as part of the Ethical Thinking in Global Times Lecture Series.
 Speaking to a full house, Verghese alternated from at times reading selected passages from his nationally acclaimed memoir, My Own Country, to sharing his reflections on lessons learned from a plague that transformed his profession, community and personal life.

 In the end, Verghese dared to accept the challenge implied in the title of his talk and told us what his search for meaning revealed.
-To listen to his talk, click Verghese.
+Listen to Verghese's talk.

 A previous lecture brought NPR's Brenda Wilson to speak on the AIDS pandemic in South Africa.